aws-amplify/docs/cli-toolchain/quickstart.md

 $ amplify mock
 ```

 Amplify libraries when configured for these categories can use the local mocked endpoints for testing your application.
-When a mock endpoint is running the CLI will update your `aws-exports.js` or `awsconfiguration.json` to use the mock server and once stopped they will be updated to use the cloud endpoint once you have run an `amplify push`.
+When a mock endpoint is running the CLI will update your `aws-exports.js` or `awsconfiguration.json` to use the mock server.
+After the mock server is stopped they will be updated to use the cloud endpoint after you have run an `amplify push`.
 For more details [see the usage section](./usage#mocking-and-testing).

 ## Custom Cloudformation Stacks